tggreene/goodplace/README.md

 - [x] Improve documentation
   - [x] High Level Description
 - [x] Improve appearance of side menu
-- [ ] Import logging changes
+- [x] Import database changes
-- [ ] Import database changes
+- [x] Import logging changes
 - [ ] Import authorization changes
 - [ ] Import malli validation
-- [ ] Ensure we don't scrap the database on every reset
+- [x] Ensure we don't scrap the database on every reset
 - [ ] Create a dashboard-like page
 - [ ] Create a scaffolder for new routes
 - [ ] Create a generator that can produce copies of this app elsewhere